mbakhoff/htmlbasic7/readme.md

 ```

 You now have all the pieces to implement sending the notifications to the server.
-* create a new javascript file in src/main/resources/public.
+* create a new Javascript file in src/main/resources/public.
   include the file in the forum thread html.
-  update the CSP header to allow javascript (from our server only).
+  update the CSP header to allow Javascript (from our server only).
 * create a new controller in the server and a request handler for receiving the writing notifications.
   the request handler takes one parameter - a forum thread's id where the logged in user is currently writing.
-* write a javascript function that has one parameter: the forum thread's id.
+* write a Javascript function that has one parameter: the forum thread's id.
   the function should send a `XMLHttpRequest` to the new request hander and send the forum thread's id.
 * add an event hander to the new post html form inputs.
   when the input changes, call the function to send the forum thread's id to the server.

-There are different ways to get the forum thread's id for sending to the server.
+There are different ways to get the forum thread's id in the script:
-One option is to create a new `<meta>` tag, use thymeleaf to fill it with the forum thread's id on the server and read it with javascript like the csrf token.
+* create a new `<meta>` tag, use thymeleaf to fill it with the forum thread's id on the server and read it with Javascript like the csrf token.
-The other option is to parse the page URL using javascript and pick it out of the */threads/{id}* part (see [`window.location`](https://developer.mozilla.org/en-US/docs/Web/API/Window/location))
+* parse the page URL using Javascript and pick it out of the */threads/{id}* part (see [`window.location`](https://developer.mozilla.org/en-US/docs/Web/API/Window/location))

-There are different ways to send the thread id using the `XMLHttpRequest` object as well.
+There are different ways to send the thread id to the server using `XMLHttpRequest`:
 * pass the id to the request's [`send`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send) method, and add a `@RequestBody String id` parameter to the request handler.
 * send an empty body (no argument to the `send` method) and add the id as a @PathVariable
 * send the id as a *request parameter*.